Aman-20/TelegramAi_bot/README.md

 # 🤖 AI Assistant Telegram Bot

 A powerful, feature-rich Telegram bot acting as your private AI companion.
-This bot integrates **Google Gemini, OpenAI, and Claude** to provide intelligent conversations, image generation, web searches, and document analysis.
+This bot integrates **Google Gemini, OpenAI, and Claude** API to provide intelligent conversations, image generation, web searches, and document analysis.

 It includes a robust **User Management System** (via MongoDB) to track usage, enforce limits, and manage access (Public/Private modes).